Sprite Sheet Export Format Guide

 Each frame is stored as a top-level key in the JSON object.
 The value includes x, y position within the sprite sheet, width, height, and optional isTrimmed flag.

-Best for Phaser
+Best default for Phaser and PixiJS atlas loaders

 Fast frame access